devgiants/yousign-gh-challenge/README.md

 Complete HYDRA response from ApiPlatform gives out-of-the-box handy stuff such as __complete collection count__, __page number__, __total number of pages__.
 All this can be used by a front client to quickly setup part of given dashboard in picture.

+## TODO :
+- Better code organization
+- Fix batch processing repo storage design flaw
+- Add more UT, and some IT as well
+- Add Redis or APCu cache storage for search queries.
+Also store commit spread per hour for each search in cache
+- Introduce custom endpoint for getting commit spread data